Free organ recital at Boston landmark

-Professional organist Simon Russell is set to perform at St Botolph’s Church, in Boston.
+Professional organist Simon Headley is set to perform at St Botolph’s Church, in Boston.

-Simon is from St Mary’s Church, in Nantwich, and will be at the church, affectionately known as The Stump, tomorrow (Thursday, August 16), at 12.30pm.
+Simon is from Leicester Cathedral and will be at the church, affectionately known as The Stump, tomorrow (Thursday, August 23), at 12.30pm.

 The event is part of a series of lunchtime organ recitals taking place at The Stump throughout August.